 Proper water pressure is the key to making any shower work.
 If you’ve got low pressure, you could invest in very nice products and still be disappointed in their performance, simply due to your water pressure.

 We’ve found great options that will give you a strong, satisfying shower even with your low pressure.
 We looked for special features which enhance pressure, enlarge water droplets, and concentrate coverage for a more effective, efficient experience.

-Our choices range in price from $15-$200, and have a wide range of functions.
+Our choices range from low to medium price, and have a wide range of functions.
 You can read full reviews of each of our selections below.
 After the reviews, we’ve made a list of Things to Think About while you shop for yours.
 And you’ll also find some tips for solving your water pressure problem.

 Read on for our top three recommendations:

 Best High Pressure Shower Head for Low Water Pressure Reviews